DeViL303/MultiServer3-NautilusFork/README.md

 - Youtube conversion: Enter URL, or multiple URLs (comma, space, line or pipe separated)
 - Choose settings and click convert.
 Find output in Output/Video when its finished
 - Video Quality: 576p recommended for Home for best balance between filesize and quality.
-- Recommended to choose 4:3 when converting 4:3 videos as it will result in higher quality i the end, the defult is 16:9.
+- Recommended to choose 4:3 when converting 4:3 videos as it will result in higher quality in the end, the defult setting is 16:9.
-- If you ignore this aspect ratio setting it will still work ok as home stretches/squashes videos to fit the screen they are shown on anyway.
+- If you ignore this aspect ratio setting it will still work ok in home as Home stretches/squashes videos to fit the screen they are shown on anyway.
 - Audio bitrate, 160kbps recommended for best balance between filesize and quality.
 - For situations where the input video has low audio levels, you can choose +3DB or +6DB audio boost.
 Toggle on both for a +9DB boost in extreme cases.